noorary/icanhaz/README.md

 1. Create a file called '.env' inside project directory
 2. Inside .env write 'BOT_TOKEN=[INSERT TOKEN YOU COPIED HERE]' without the [] brackets

 **Congratulation your bot is now finished.
-Run the code and test it out with 'node index.js'**
+Run the code and test it out**

+To build and run:

+    npm install
+    node index.js

 ### More information